Squinkz/gf_depth_to_mesh/README.md

 [![YouTube Demo](example.jpg)](https://www.youtube.com/watch?v=twSk7dYyJFk)

-*A video demonstration of the reconstructed meshes ^ (click to watch).*
+* ^ A video demonstration of the reconstructed meshes ^ (click to watch)*

 This script reconstructs meshes from Grim Fandango depth buffers, background images, and camera setup data.

-The output is a set of binary `.PLY` meshes with vertex colors.
+The output is a set of binary `.PLY` meshes with vertex colors, or a set of `.OBJ` meshes with UV data.

 ## Requirements

 You will need:

-* Background images exported as PNG files
+* Background images exported as `.PNG` files
-* Depth maps converted to CSV files
+* Depth maps converted to `.CSV` files
 * Camera setup data from `.SET` files

+(There is a Java helper script to dump all the files and convert them to the needed formats)

 ## Folder Structure